 Global Laser Enrichment

-To enhance our ability to better serve our nuclear energy customers through expanded nuclear fuel services, GE, Hitachi, and Cameco have entered into a business venture—Global Laser Enrichment (GLE)—to develop uranium enrichment services capability.
+In the 2000s, GE, Hitachi and Cameco entered into a business venture—Global Laser Enrichment (GLE)—to develop uranium enrichment services capability.

 The GLE business has exclusive rights to commercially develop the SILEX laser isotope separation process technology under an agreement reached with Silex Systems Limited of Australia in early 2006.
 In October 2006, GE received the required U.S. government authorizations to proceed with the technology exchange.
 Hitachi and Cameco joined GE in this venture in 2007 and 2008, respectively.